-Cue Halloween and the start of my favorite time of year.
-I knew that I did not want a ton of extra items out.
-It was time to consider what Halloween pieces I really loved and in what area they would have the biggest impact.
-After standing in my entryway, I decided to focus my energies here.
-It needed some sprucing up anyway, and this is also the spot that trick-or-treaters would enjoy!
+After standing in my front entryway, I decided to focus my energies here.
+It needed some sprucing up anyway, and this is also the spot that trick-or-treaters would enjoy the most!

 First up, I decided to update the entryway table.
 The basket ended up here when there was no other space for it, and it quickly became a catchall.
 No thanks.
-Basket is gone and now I had room for a few of my favorites.
+Basket is gone, and now I had room for a few of my Halloween decor pieces.
 I purchased the light-up cat and lantern from Pier One a number of years ago.
 My son picked out the white pumpkins on a recent trip to Butler’s Orchard.
 The “flowers” are actually super cool and funky napkin ring holders, repurposed and displayed in two small mercury glass vases.
-The mercury glass votives hold flickering candles (LED of course, because I have a toddler and a real cat!).
+The mercury glass votives hold flickering candles (LED of course!).
 Throw in a Happy Halloween sign and an extra pumpkin and the table is complete!
 Simple, yet festive!